Luke 13, 18-21

 He said therefore, ‘What is the kingdom of God like?
 And to what should I compare it?
 It is like a mustard seed that someone took and sowed in the garden; it grew and became a tree, and the birds of the air made nests in its branches.’
 And again he said, ‘To what should I compare the kingdom of God?
 It is like yeast that a woman took and mixed in with three measures of flour until all of it was leavened.’

 To read the King James Version, click here

 Mustard seeds are pretty small.
 Yeast is tiny.

-A mustard seed seems so insignificant but can become a 9 foot high black mustard plant.
+A mustard seed seems so insignificant but can become a nine-foot high, black mustard plant.

 Yeast seems so insignificant but think about how important it is as you eat your sandwiches.

 Jesus didn’t come as a mighty warrior with a mass army.
 He came as a baby, born into a poor rural community.